rsksmart/devportal-1.0/rif/identity/mvp/run.md

 First of all you will need to [set up React Native](https://reactnative.dev/docs/environment-setup) - this can be time-spending

-After this is done, clone the repo from https://github.com/rsksmart/rif-identity-ui and run the [general setup](https://github.com/rsksmart/rif-identity-ui#development).
+After this is done, clone the repo from https://github.com/rsksmart/rif-identity-ui and checkout `holder-v0.1.2`

+Run the [general setup](https://github.com/rsksmart/rif-identity-ui#development).
 Please refer to each app's README to configure the service endpoints, the general README is outdated and already tagged.

 ### 5. Run the apps